 Balboa Park History

-On May 26, 1868, a 1400 acre tract of nine city pueblo lots was set aside as a public park by the Board of Trustees of the City of San Diego following the recommendations of a far-sighted citizens committee.
-The State Legislature ratified the grant on February 4, 1870 at a time when San Diego's population was 2,301 people and there were only 915 houses.
-For much of the remainder of the 19th century, the Park, known as "City Park" remained a fairly wild land preserve of hilltops, canyons, and arroyos, forever preserved for future generations of San Diegans and visitors.
+On May 26, 1868, a 1,400-acre tract of nine City pueblo lots was set aside as a public park by the Board of Trustees of the City of San Diego following the recommendations of a far-sighted citizens committee.
+The California Legislature ratified the grant on Feb.
+4, 1870, at a time when San Diego's population was 2,301 people and there were only 915 houses.
+For much of the remainder of the 19th century, the area then known as "City Park" remained a fairly wild land preserve of hilltops, canyons and arroyos, forever preserved for future generations of San Diegans and visitors.

 The continuing development and "building" of Balboa Park owes much of the development to two world fairs, the Panama-California Exposition of 1915-16, and the California Pacific International Exposition of 1935-36.
 These two events marked the beginning and the continued development of the cultural park's center we see today.

 The theme of the 1915 Panama-California Exposition was to celebrate man's progress and achievements.
 The Cabrillo Bridge and most of the cultural center "buildings" along El Prado were built for the exposition as well as the Spreckels Organ Pavillion, under the supervision of Bertrum Goodhue, a famous architect from New York.
 The scheme for the buildings was based on Spanish Colonial architecture.
 The Southern Palisades or Convention area grew out of the second fair through the efforts of Richard Requa, Director of Architecture and Landscaping, who designed with the purpose of interpreting Goodhue's scheme in terms of a series of buildings representing a complete history of the Southwest, from prehistoric times to the modern era.
 Many of the new buildings were reminders of Indian Pueblo architecture or were Mayan in design style.